tock/tock/doc/Memory_Layout.md

 differ from board to board.
 Most boards simply define the beginning and end of flash and SRAM in their `layout.ld` file and then include the [generic Tock memory map](../boards/kernel_layout.ld).

+## Flash

+The nonvolatile flash memory hold the kernel code and a linked-list of sorts of process code.

 ## Kernel code